DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/salaried-teacher-training.md

 You'll receive an [unqualified teacher’s salary](/salaries-and-benefits#unqualified-teacher-salaries) – the exact amount will vary depending on the school you work in.

-It’s worth checking if you’re entitled to a [bursary or scholarship](/funding-and-support/scholarships-and-bursaries) before you apply for a salaried course.
+It’s worth checking if there is a [bursary or scholarship](/funding-and-support/scholarships-and-bursaries) available for your subject before you apply for a salaried course.

 If you do a salaried course, you will not be eligible for a bursary, scholarship or student finance.
 You’ll also be taxed on your income, whereas you will not be taxed on a bursary or scholarship.